aarsonline/aarsonline.github.io/class1/glu1/README.md

-When GlxRS or GluGlnRS attaches Glu to the noncognate \text{tRNA}^\text{Gln}, a tRNA-dependent amidotransferase (AdT), replaces the Glu with a Gln residue, producing the \text{Gln-tRNA}^\text{Gln} required for correct incorporation of glutaminyl residues into proteins (Nirenberg and Wilcox, 1968, Schön et al., 1988, Curnow et al., 1997).
+When GlxRS or GluGlnRS attaches Glu to the noncognate \text{tRNA}^\text{Gln}$, a tRNA-dependent amidotransferase (AdT), replaces the Glu with a Gln residue, producing the \text{Gln-tRNA}^\text{Gln}$ required for correct incorporation of glutaminyl residues into proteins (Nirenberg and Wilcox, 1968, Schön et al., 1988, Curnow et al., 1997).

 The transamidation reaction is: